S. Korea Court Issues Arrest Warrant For Impeached President Yoon - UrduPoint

 S. Korea Court Issues Arrest Warrant For Impeached President Yoon

-Seoul, (APP - UrduPoint / Pakistan Point News - 31st Dec, 2024) A South Korean court has issued an arrest warrant for impeached and suspended President Yoon Suk Yeol, investigators said on Tuesday, over his short-lived bid to impose martial law.
+Seoul, (APP - UrduPoint / Pakistan Point News - 31st Dec, 2024) A South Korean court has issued an arrest warrant for impeached President Yoon Suk Yeol, investigators said Tuesday, prompting hundreds of supporters to gather at the gates of his private residence.

-Yoon briefly suspended civilian rule on December 3, plunging South Korea into its worst political crisis in decades.
+Investigators probing Yoon over his December 3 declaration of martial law requested the warrant after he failed to report for questioning a third time.

-He was stripped of his presidential duties by parliament over the action but a constitutional court ruling is pending on whether to confirm the impeachment.
+By mid-afternoon Tuesday crowds were outside his home wielding placards and South Korean flags, chanting: "Martial law legal!
+Impeachment invalid!"

-"The arrest warrant and search warrant... were issued this morning," the Joint Investigation Headquarters said in a statement.
+"The arrest warrant and search warrant... were issued this morning," the Joint Investigation Headquarters managing the probe into Yoon said in a statement.

-The official said there was "sufficient probable cause" to suspect the commission of a crime, with the warrant valid until January 6 and Yoon likely to be held at the Seoul detention centre.
+It is unclear whether investigators and police will be able to execute the arrest because the Presidential Security Service (PSS) guarding Yoon have previously refused to comply with search warrants.

-Yoon's lawyer called the warrant "illegal and invalid", saying investigators lacked the authority to probe the president.
+Yoon's legal team described the arrest order as "illegal and invalid" and have pledged to apply for an injunction to nullify it.

-"The arrest warrant and search and seizure warrant issued at the request of an agency without investigative authority are illegal and invalid," a statement sent to AFP by lawyer Yoon Kab-keun said.
+"The arrest warrant and search and seizure warrant issued at the request of an agency without investigative authority are illegal and invalid," his lawyer Yoon Kab-keun said in a statement sent to AFP.

 Investigators also raided the army's Counterintelligence Command offices on Tuesday and indicted two top commanders on charges they said were linked to insurrection and abuse of authority.